yaml-language-server: $schema=schema/obml-schema.json

 expression string Expression with {[Measure Name]} placeholders (required for derived and period_over_period)

-measure string Name of base measure (required for cumulative)
+measure string Name of base measure (required for cumulative and window)

-timeDimension string Dimension used for ordering (required for cumulative)
+timeDimension string Dimension used for ordering (required for cumulative and for lag/lead window metrics)

 cumulativeType "sum" | "avg" | "min" | "max" | "count" "sum" Window aggregation function